keploy/community-blog/cmh36231l000302jigsfydkqv.md

 Code complexity is a measure of how hard a piece of software is to read, maintain, and modify.
 It is too simplistic to say that complexity is simply the length of the code or the line count — a tool with only a few lines of code could be very complex if the logic is convoluted or the code is poorly structured.

-High code complexity increases the difficulty of debugging or testing and expanding features.
+High complexity in code increases the difficulty of debugging or testing and expanding features.
 The opposite holds true for lower complexity - Low- and moderate-complexity code generally corresponds to more clearly defined, modular, and maintainable code.
 The importance of knowing about code complexity comes when we apply it to [**software testing**](https://keploy.io/blog/community/benchmark-testing-in-software-the-key-to-optimizing-performance) as well, as more complex code often means more work must go into designing meaningful tests and maintaining quality.

 In short, code complexity directly relates to whether you can build software efficiently, reduce bugs, and remain confident while scaling your features.

 ## What Causes Code Complexity?

-There are many reasons we see code complexity increase in software projects that are ongoing.
+There are many reasons we see the complexity of code increase in ongoing software projects.
 Code complexity can build up slowly over time as a project matures.

 ![Causes of Code Complexity](https://cdn.hashnode.com/res/hashnode/image/upload/v1760646291345/31956af9-2848-42c5-82f7-731a508d5e45.png align="center")